trychlos/pwix-roles/README.md

     - on server side, the array of user identifiers of accounts which have a role in this scope
     - on client side, a `Promise` which resolves to the result array.

+- `Roles.isRoleScoped( role )`

+    Whether the specified role is scoped.

 - `Roles.ready()`

     A (client-only) reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).